PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute-value.md

 8) Current texture

-Current texture when no texture displays "None", but when a texture is added, it then displays the texture which is added, also a delete button below the texture appears.
+When there is no texture, a message "None" is displayed.
+When there is a texture, the texture is displayed with a "delete" button.
 If pressing "delete", the texture disappears, a message appears saying: "The image was successfully deleted."

 ## Call to action